VadymMakohon/VadymMakohon/README.md

 ![VM](https://github.com/VadymMakohon/VadymMakohon/assets/138728243/e197652c-cb9a-42b4-b865-018e849673e6)

-🚀 Hi, I’m Vadym, and I'm software developer from a rich background in operational and project management.
-My journey includes extensive experience in business analysis, process optimization, and team leadership.
-I am a certified Scrum Master and am currently enhancing my technical skills in Python, JavaScript, HTML, CSS, and .NET through a full-stack development bootcamp.
-I'm passionate about technology and continuous improvement, and I'm eager to leverage my problem-solving skills and technical expertise in a software development or full-stack development role.
-Let's connect and explore the exciting possibilities of the tech world together! 🌐
+🚀 Hi, I’m Vadym, a software developer with a diverse background in operational and project management.
+My expertise spans business analysis, process optimization, and team leadership, all fueled by a passion for continuous improvement and technology.
+As a certified Scrum Master and a full-stack development bootcamp graduate, I’ve honed my skills in Python, JavaScript, HTML, CSS, and .NET.
+Currently, I’m deepening my technical expertise by mastering C# and COBOL.

+I thrive in solving complex problems and building innovative solutions, and I’m excited to bring my unique blend of leadership and development skills to new challenges in the tech world.
+Let’s connect and explore how we can collaborate in this exciting and ever-evolving industry! 🌐

 ## Technical Skills 👩‍💻